 Step five: Explain the risks of not moving forward

-Keeping your digital marketing efforts where they are now will keep you or put you behind your competition.
-Be sure your C-Suite team understands that having local competitors outperform you puts you at risk of:
+Stay ahead of your competition.
+Be sure your team understands that having competitors outperform you puts you at risk of:

 - Losing traffic if your priority audiences can’t find you online